Trisha Lotzer, JD

 Q: Does your firm provide tax advice?

-A: Our assistance to you as a consultant, mediator or attorney may include reviewing and discussing financial or tax information as part of your intended transaction or negotiation (e.g. the purchase of a business) however we do not provide tax advice.
+A: No. Our assistance to you as a consultant, mediator or attorney may include reviewing and discussing financial or tax information as part of your intended transaction or negotiation (e.g. the purchase of a business) however we do not provide tax advice.
 Nor do we file or prepare any tax documents for our clients including tax elections (e.g. S-Corp); for assistance with those forms or any tax questions please consult your CPA.